NoahCardoza/CaptchaHarvester/README.md

 Or you can check out [example.py](example.py) to see how to progamatically start the server and access the tokens by integrating the harvester with your existsing (or new) code.

+Additionally, if your other project isn't using Python, you can call `/token` which will return one token and remove it from the Queue.
+If no tokens exists it will return HTTP error code 418 "I'm a teapot."

 ## credits